smart-data-models/dataModel.S4BLDG/Transformer/doc/spec_FR.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *transformer_-_properties_-_iscontainedinbuildingspace_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     primaryApparentPower:
-      description: 'Property.
-The power in VA (volt ampere) that has been transformed and that runs into the transformer on the primary side.
-Usually measured in Watts (W, J/s).'
+      description: 'The power in VA (volt ampere) that has been transformed and that runs into the transformer on the primary side.
+Usually measured in Watts (W, J/s)'
       type: number
       x-ngsi:
         type: Property
     primaryCurrent:
-      description: Property.
-The current that is going to be transformed and that runs into the transformer on the primary side.
-Usually measured in Ampere (A).
+      description: The current that is going to be transformed and that runs into the transformer on the primary side.
+Usually measured in Ampere (A)
       type: number
       x-ngsi:
         type: Property
     primaryFrequency:
-      description: Property.
-The frequency that is going to be transformed and that runs into the transformer on the primary side.
-Usually measured in cycles/s or Hertz (Hz).
+      description: The frequency that is going to be transformed and that runs into the transformer on the primary side.
+Usually measured in cycles/s or Hertz (Hz)
       type: number
       x-ngsi:
         type: Property
     primaryVoltage:
-      description: 'Property.
-The voltage that is going to be transformed and that runs into the transformer on the primary side.
-Usually measured in Volts (V, W/A).'
+      description: 'The voltage that is going to be transformed and that runs into the transformer on the primary side.
+Usually measured in Volts (V, W/A)'
       type: number
       x-ngsi:
         type: Property
     realImpedanceRatio:
-      description: Property.
-The ratio between the real part of the zero sequence impedance and the real part of the positive impedance (i.e. real part of the short-circuit voltage) of the transformer.
-Used for three-phase transformer which includes a N-conductor.
+      description: The ratio between the real part of the zero sequence impedance and the real part of the positive impedance (i.e. real part of the short-circuit voltage) of the transformer.
+Used for three-phase transformer which includes a N-conductor
       type: number
       x-ngsi:
         type: Property
     secondaryApparentPower:
-      description: 'Property.
-The power in VA (volt ampere) that has been transformed and is running out of the transformer on the secondary side.
-Usually measured in Watts (W, J/s).'
+      description: 'The power in VA (volt ampere) that has been transformed and is running out of the transformer on the secondary side.
+Usually measured in Watts (W, J/s)'
       type: number
       x-ngsi:
         type: Property
     secondaryCurrent:
-      description: Property.
-The current that has been transformed and is running out of the transformer on the secondary side.
-Usually measured in Ampere (A).
+      description: The current that has been transformed and is running out of the transformer on the secondary side.
+Usually measured in Ampere (A)
       type: number
       x-ngsi:
         type: Property
     secondaryCurrentType:
-      description: Property.
-A list of the secondary current types that can result from transformer output.
+      description: A list of the secondary current types that can result from transformer output
       type: string
       x-ngsi:
         type: Property
     secondaryFrequency:
-      description: Property.
-The frequency that has been transformed and is running out of the transformer on the secondary side.
-Usually measured in cycles/s or Hertz (Hz).
+      description: The frequency that has been transformed and is running out of the transformer on the secondary side.
+Usually measured in cycles/s or Hertz (Hz)
       type: number
       x-ngsi:
         type: Property
     secondaryVoltage:
-      description: 'Property.
-The voltage that has been transformed and is running out of the transformer on the secondary side.
-Usually measured in Volts (V, W/A).'
+      description: 'The voltage that has been transformed and is running out of the transformer on the secondary side.
+Usually measured in Volts (V, W/A)'
       type: number
       x-ngsi:
         type: Property